 Spring Semester (Second Year)

 OTA 240 & 241-Clinical Practicum IV and V presents the opportunity to synthesize learning as the student completes their two 10-week rotations in clinical practice.
 All general education and core courses must be satisfactorily completed with a “C” or better to enroll in OTA 240 and 241.
+(See counseling section for details of requirements)

 It is strongly recommended that students do not hold a job while completing their clinical practicum IV and V requirements.